-Winter Skin Care Sin #1 – Taking a hot shower to warm up.
+1. Taking a hot shower to warm up

-While this seems like a logical idea to get your core temperature up on frigid days, hanging about in the shower really sucks the moisture out of your epidermis.
-Mostly made up of skin cells called keratinocytes, the outer layer of skin uses these cells to retain moisture and produce a thin layer of oil.
-A hot shower proceeds to strip that layer.
-“The heat from the shower makes the skin’s oils soften, much as butter softens and melts when heated,” says Jonathan Atteberry of Discovery Health.
-“Add some soap into the mix, and the skin’s oil barrier will be stripped away in no time.”
+While this seems like a logical way to get your core temperature up on cold days, hanging about in the shower really sucks the moisture out of your epidermis, mostly made up of skin cells called keratinocytes, the outer layer of skin uses these cells to keep moisture and produce a thin layer of oil.

-Humidifiers should not be something you dust off and use only when you have a cold.
+Humidifiers shouldn’t be something you dust off and use only when you have a cold.
 Once the heat is turned on in your home, moisture is drawn from the air every time the unit ignites causing cracked and chapped lips and dry skin.

-At some point your skin will be exposed to the elements but there are ways prevent the effects of dry skin.
-Cover up whenever you are outside.
+At some point your skin is exposed to the elements but there are ways prevent the effects of dry skin.
+Cover up when you are outside.
 Short of suiting up in a full body armor of snow pants and long underwear, try tweaking your winter weather gear a bit and setting up a basket with multiple sets of gloves, scarves, and hats.

-Skin Absolution: Try the mitten – “Of course, mittens always are warmer than gloves,” says Doug Gantenbein of Outside Magazine.
+Solution: Try mittens – “Of course, mittens always are warmer than gloves,” says Doug Gantenbein of Outside Magazine.
 “Any glove or mitten you choose will benefit from liners.
 I like silk because it adds so little bulk, but wool does the trick, too.”

 Don’t get obsessed with lathering up and forget to shed that pesky layer of dead skin that is keeping your complexion from being vibrant.